SauAyan/Real_time_lane_detection/README.md

 * Opencv

 ## How to Run
-Run `lane_detection.py`.
+Run `Real Time Lane Detection.ipynb`.
 The default video is project_video, if you want to process the "fog_video.mp4", change video_index to 1 in line 9.

 ## Demo Image